-Her second book, Immigration and Democracy (Oxford University Press, 2018), explores the values and principles that shape and ought to shape public debate about immigration in democratic societies.
-The book examines the origins of the plenary power doctrine in U.S. immigration law, analyzes normative justifications for the modern state’s power over immigration, and engages with immigration policy debates.
+Her second book, Immigration and Democracy (Oxford University Press, 2018), examines the values and principles that shape and ought to shape public debate about immigration.
+The book examines the normative foundations of the modern state’s power to regulate immigration and considers their implications for immigration law and policy.
+The book was reviewed in Public Books and The New Yorker.

-Born in South Korea, Song immigrated to the U.S. at the age of six and attended K-12 public schools in Missouri, Illinois, and New Hampshire.
-She received a B.A. in Social Studies from Harvard College, an M.Phil in Politics from Oxford, and a Ph.D. in Political Science from Yale.
-Before coming to Berkeley, she was Assistant Professor of Political Science and Affiliated Faculty in Philosophy and Women’s & Gender Studies at M.I.T.
-She has been awarded fellowships from the American Academy of Arts and Sciences and the Institute for Citizens & Scholars (formerly the Woodrow Wilson National Fellowship Foundation).
+Song received a BA in Social Studies from Harvard, MPhil in Political Theory from Oxford, and a PhD in Political Science from Yale.
+Prior to coming to Berkeley, she was Assistant Professor of Political Science and Affiliated Faculty in Philosophy and Women’s & Gender Studies at M.I.T.
+She has been awarded fellowships from the American Academy of Arts and Sciences and the Institute for Citizens and Scholars.

-From 2015 to 2020, Song served as director of the Kadish Center for Morality, Law, and Public Affairs, which together with the Philosophy and Political Science Departments sponsors the Workshop in Law, Philosophy, and Political Theory.
+From 2015 to 2020, Song served as director of Berkeley Law’s Kadish Center for Morality, Law, and Public Affairs, which together with the Political Science and Philosophy Departments sponsors the Workshop in Law, Philosophy, and Political Theory.

 Education